deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 We aim to make Delta Chat more approachable for the many folks who do not care about or are even critical of "e-mail".
-In all likelyness that's not you because you are reading this post here :)
+With some likelyness that's not you because you are reading this post here :)
 But you probably know people who don't rejoice when hearing "e-mail" but who might appreciate that Delta Chat